charles-m-doan/distinction-space/content/Supportive/On_Permissiveness_of_MAF.md

 They determine only what it would be for any such claim to have content.

-As a result, constitutive constraint does not narrow the space of possibility.
-It fixes the space within which possibility can be meaningfully articulated at all.
+As a result, constitutive constraint does not impose substantive modal restrictions.
+It fixes the conditions under which possibility can be meaningfully articulated at all.

 ---